Sabeer Bhatia says crypto investments are "too good to be true"

 “It’s worse.
 The likes of Pets.com and the Books.com were at least versions of e-commerce platforms that are only growing today,” he said.
 “There [were] missteps back then but, guess what, we’re doing everything online today.
 They were right… but they were too early and didn’t have the staying power like an Amazon.
 Those failures tried to pick a vertical and wanted to be the solution for that segment.
 [There’s] nothing wrong with that.”

 Cryptocurrencies, the decentralised, computer-generated, algorithm-certified means of exchange dominated headlines towards the end of 2017 when prices spiked and volumes surged.
 Bitcoin reached a peak of $20,000 in December before falling to below $7,000 in less than two months.

 For Bhatia, investing in any cryptocurrency practically defines the phrase “too good to be true” and has urged caution from the beginning.

 “It has certainly caught people’s imagination.
 And it’s become a movement.
 People are fascinated with anything that is successful and financially...
 But now we’re getting down to the nitty-gritty.
 What are they?

 “The most successful companies of the last 10-15 years have been networks,” he continued.
 “Facebook, WhatsApp, Instagram, and even Uber is kind of a network.
 It seems that cryptocurrencies are trying to grow a network and people buy tokens and people participate in the growth of the network.
 But what is the network really doing?
-The fundamental question of creating value for society is one they carefully dodge.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The fundamental question of creating value for society is one they carefully dodge.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.